-Inflation 2.5% per year

-Overall payroll growth 3.0% per year
+Inflation 2.5% per year Overall payroll growth 3.0% per year

 Investment Rate of Return 6.75%, net of pension plan investment expense, including inflation

 Salary increases were based on a service-related table.
 Mortality rates for active members, retirees, and beneficiaries were based on the gender-distinct RP2000 Combined Healthy Mortality Tables with Blue Collar Adjustment, with male rates multiplied by 109% and female rates multiplied by 103%.
 The rates are projected on a fully generational basis by scale BB to account for future mortality improvements.
 For disabled annuitants, the gender-distinct RP2000 Combined Healthy Mortality Tables with Blue Collar Adjustment are used with male rates multiplied by 109% and female rates multiplied by 103% with a 3-year set-forward for both males and females.
 In addition, a 3% minimum mortality rate is applied to reflect the impairment for younger members who become disabled.
-The rates are projected on a fully generational basis by scale BB to account for future mortality improvements by scale BB to account for future for a fully generational basis by scale BB to account for future set.
+The rates are projected on a fully generational basis by scale BB to account for future mortality improvements subject to the 3% floor.